theRealAph/ScopeLocals/README.md

 Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
-The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals. `remove()` isn't necessary when a thread, virtual or not, terminates, because when a thread terminates all thread local variables are removed.
+The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals.
+An explicit `remove()` isn't necessary when a thread, virtual or not, terminates, because when a thread terminates all thread local variables are automatically removed.
 However, if you have a million threads and every one has its own inevitably mutable set of thread local variables, the memory footprint may become significant.

-[ Stuff about virtual inheritance here. ]  While it makes sese for a parent to share context with a million children, it makes no sense at all for them to maintain mutable copies of that context.

-Context is a fine thing to be propagated from caller to callee, where it should be immutable, but is is a terrible thing when a caller's context is mutable by callees.

 It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable and,